gattlin1/ECOSTRESS-Research/daily_progress.md

 ### February 6, 2020

-1. Added multiprocessing.
-W/ how I implemented my hitlist.
+1. Added multiprocessing. w/ how I implemented my hitlist.
 Had to tweak stuff a bit but now I can just pass each one off to it's own core.
 From what I've seen this should be faster than mapping them in between cores.
     - With this multiprocessing I want to create a heatmap.
 I don't feel we can really say these results are correct until we find the best input parameters for nlc (floor and width values).
 W/ this multiprocessing it should be possible it will just take some time since we will probably need to run the hitlists at least 100 - 1000ish times.
 Luckily I will be able to still work on the CNN while this is running and shouldn't affect my research too much.

+### February 7, 2020

+1. Changed the ab pair script to just take 2 random spectra from the dataset.
+2. Created the heatmap.

+### February 8, 2020

+1. Added multiprocessing to heatmap.
+It works similar to how the hitlist multiprocessing works.
+It doesn't utilize all of the cores so going to try to make another version that uses all the cores.

+### February 10, 2020

+1. Made a version of the heatmap where it uses all cores to classify an entry.
+The classification time when it is split up between all of the cores though is so short that it seems the cost of having it multiprocessing is not worth it.

+### February 12, 2020

+1. Made a final version of the heatmap where all of the cores each classify a smaller set of the entries.
+This was faster to classify one algorithm but it kept bottlenecking with all of the processes trying to add to the shared hitlist.
+If I ran all four of the algorithms then it would actually be slower than the original implementation.

 ## NEURAL NETWORK WORK